lisitsyna-anna/image-search-engine/README.md

 - Shows a loader while images are being loaded.
 - Opens a modal with a larger version of the image when clicked.

+## Technologies Used

+The Image Search Engine is built using the following technologies:

+- React
+- TypeScript
+- Axios
+- Formik
+- Yup
+- Styled-Components
+- React-Toastify
+- React loader spinner

 ## Installation

 To run this application locally on your computer, you need to have TypeScript installed globally.